Finding Eligible Scientific Computing Courses

 Scientific Computing Courses

 SC 3250 Scientific Computing Toolbox.
 Team taught course with topics illustrating use of computational tools in multiple science and engineering domains.
 Topics may include simulations of complex physical, biological, social, and engineering systems, optimization and evaluation of simulation models, Monte Carlo methods, scientific visualization, high performance computing, or data mining.
 Prerequisite: CS 1101 or 1103; Math 1200.
-Note: Future offerings of SC3250 will require CS 2201 or CS 2204 as prerequisites.
+Note: Beginning in Fall 2018, SC 3250 will require CS 2204 (or CS 2201) as a prerequisite.

 SC 3260 High Performance Computing.
 Introduction to concepts and practice of high performance computing.
 Parallel computing, grid computing, GPU computing, data communication, high performance security issues, performance tuning on shared-memory-architectures.
 Prerequisite: CS 2201 or CS 2204.